 In early times, navigation was based on stars.
 Da Gama, who in the 15th century charted the sea voyage from Europe to India through the Cape of Good Hope, close to Africa’s most southern tip, was greatly impressed by the Arabs’ ability to navigate by the heavens.
 In time, however, compasses became more widely used together with naval charts.

-During the last leg of the journey down the coast of Africa, trading visits would be made to the Somali ports of Mogadishu and Kismayu, and Lamu off Kenya’s northern coast.
-The final port of call was traditionally the island of Zanzibar.
+During the last leg of the journey down the coast of Africa, the dhow would make trading visits to the Somali ports of Mogadishu and Kismayu, and Lamu off Kenya’s northern coast.
+The island of Zanzibar traditionally made the final port of call.

 However, the promise of gold lured some dhows further south to the port of Sofala on the coast of Mozambique.
-For the return voyage to Arabia, the ships were loaded with mangrove poles (boriti) for building, coffee, tea, charcoal, lemon and lime, spices and cereals.
+For the return voyage to Arabia, the merchants would load mangrove poles (boriti) for building.
+Coffee, tea, charcoal, lemon and lime, spices and cereals, also.

-Once the dhow had been unloaded, it would await its turn for cleaning or careening, The ship was dismasted, lashed to a frame, and each day while the tide was out, the underwater timbers were scrubbed and repairs carried out.
-A thick protective paste of lime and beef fat was then applied to the hull by hand.
-Fish oil was used to condition the upper timbers.
-The nakhoda took great pride in the appearance of his vessel.
+After unloading the dhow, it would await its turn for cleaning or careening.
+They dismasted the ship and lashed it to a frame.
+Every day during low tide, they would scrub the underwater timbers and carry out the repairs.
+The dhow would get a fresh, thick protective paste of lime and beef fat applied to its hull by hand.
+Its upper timbers also got a new coat of conditioning fish oil.
+The Nakhodka took great pride in the appearance of his vessel.

-During the era of the Arab slave trade, slaves were a lucrative cargo.
-From many parts of Africa they were forced to walk to the coast where they were loaded on the dhows, crammed below deck in often filthy conditions, and shipped to Arabia.
+During the era of the Arab slave trade, slaves constituted lucrative cargo.
+The Arabs collected them from many parts of Africa and forced them to walk to the coast.
+From here, they loaded the unfortunate captives on the dhows.
+They crammed them below deck in often filthy conditions before shipping them to Arabia.

 It was not until the middle of the 19th century that the importance of the dhow started declining.
-Notably more than 200 foreign dhows visited Mombasa’s Old Port annually in the 1940s.
-Their number shrunk significantly such that towards the end of the 1970s, only an occasional dhow voyaged between Arabia and Mombasa.
+Notably, more than 200 foreign dhows visited Mombasa’s Old Port annually in the 1940s.
+Their number shrunk significantly.
+By the end of the 1970s, only an occasional dhow voyaged between Arabia and Mombasa.

-But these vessels are used only for trading along the East African coast or to give tourists a taste of the region’s rich cultural heritage.
-A whole culture is fading into history and the knowledge and the legends that were handed down from father to son are slowly dying.
+But these vessels only ply along the East African coast to trade.
+Tourists who want to get a taste of the region’s rich cultural heritage love them.
+But a whole culture is fading into history.
+The knowledge and the legends handed down from father to son are slowly dying.

-The proud seamen, the nakhodas, from among other places Oman, Iran and Kuwait, each with a different style of robe and headdress, no longer walk the streets of Mombasa.
-Today the occasional, but nonetheless beautiful local dhow, usually operated by a tourist concern, serves as a reminder of a more romantic bygone age.
+The proud seamen, the nakhodas no longer walk the streets of Mombasa.
+Coming from among other places Oman, Iran and Kuwait, they offered a colourful site.
+Each with a different style of robe and headdress.
+Today, at the coast, you can catch the occasional, but nonetheless beautiful local Kenyan dhow.
+Operated by mostly tour companies, they serve to remind us of a more romantic bygone age.

-It takes about 2 years and anything upwards of tens of thousands of shillings to make a dhow, which is no longer exclusively powered by wind (a diesel engine is more or less a compulsory fitting).
+It takes about two years and anything upwards of tens of thousands of shillings to make a Kenyan dhow.
+But this dhow does not draw power exclusively from wind (a diesel engine is more or less a compulsory fitting).
 Pomp and gaiety accompany the commissioning of a dhow.
-In the past this involved among others, human sacrifice.
-This was later replaced by goat sacrifice.
+In the past, this involved among others, human sacrifice.
+Goats later replaced the use of humans.

-The National Museums of Kenya has also come up with a project based at Fort Jesus Museum to ensure that the art of dhow making is not totally forgotten.
-Here, apprentices take a course, funded by the United Nations Educational, Scientific and Cultural Organisation (UNESCO), intended to revive the traditional dhow-making skills and rekindle the particular aspects of Swahili culture.
+The National Museums of Kenya has also come up with a project based at Fort Jesus Museum.
+It ensures that the art of dhow making lives on.
+Here, apprentices take a UNESCO-funded course intended to revive the traditional dhow-making skills and rekindle the particular aspects of Swahili culture.